Former aircraft designer Shimada may find silver lining in Toshiba gloom

 TOKYO, March 28 (Reuters) - The crisis at Toshiba Corp 6502.T may have a silver lining for new boss Taro Shimada, allowing him to keep - at least for now - businesses pivotal to his digital strategy that predecessors had planned to sell.

-Investors last week voted down management's plan to spin off Toshiba's devices unit, as well as a rival shareholder proposal to solicit buyout offers.
+Investors last week voted down management's plan to spin off Toshiba's devices unit with nearly 60% opposition, as well as a rival shareholder proposal to solicit buyout offers.
 That left the troubled 146-year-old conglomerate without a clear immediate direction.

 But it could give Shimada, a former aircraft designer and Siemens AG SIEGn.DE executive, leeway for his plan to boost subscription revenue by tying software to hardware.